At a Glance

 ✨Know Your CNC Basics

 Make sure you brush up on your CNC machining knowledge, especially regarding turning operations.
-Be prepared to discuss different types of CNC machines and their functions, as well as the specific tools and techniques you’ve used in previous roles.
+Be prepared to discuss the types of materials you've worked with and the specific machines you've operated.

 ✨Showcase Your Problem-Solving Skills